alexsaunderswps/User-Guides/finished/markdown_files/vr_headset_initial_setup_guide.md

 **2FA fails for the Meta Horizon app**
 - Ensure you are using the correct 2FA account for authorization
-- If you are using SMS or WhatsApp for authorization only one phone number is associated with the account
+- If you are using SMS/WhatsApp for authorization only one phone number is associated with the account
 - 2FA codes are valid for 30 seconds on average, wait until a new code is generated and attempt to log in

 **Meta won't allow my desired username**
-- Meta restricts the format of usernames to enforce unquiness.
+- Meta restricts the format of usernames to enforce uniqueness.
 - Edit the username to include unlines or numbers
 - Remember that this username may become visible to other Meta Horizon users